 A FRI configuration contains the following fields:

 log_input_size.
-The size of the input layer to FRI (the number of evaluations committed).
-(TODO: double check)
+The size of the input layer to FRI, specifically the log number of evaluations committed (this should match the log of the evaluation domain size).

 n_layers.
 The number of layers or folding that will occur as part of the FRI proof.
 This value must be within the range [2, MAX_FRI_LAYERS] (see constants).